PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 questions to find out more about the situation.
 Show you understand the

-also ask you if you have any advice to give the speaker: again, show you
+will also ask you if you have any advice to give the speaker: again, show

 On the next page, you can challenge yourself with a simulation of Part 2.